qntlb/numerical-methods-summation-exercise/README.md

 A class like `SummationAssignment` is called a *Factory*, because it allows to create objects.
 It basically allows us to create an object of *your* class, without knowing the name of your class.
 We will use this method to test your implementation.

 *Hint*: This is a trivial task.
-If your class in 1) is named `DoubleVectorFromArray` and if it has a constructor `DoubleVectorFromArray(double[] values)`, then body of the implementation of the factory class is just
+If your class in 1) is named `DoubleVectorFromArray` and if it has a constructor `DoubleVectorFromArray(double[] values)`, then the body of the implementation of the factory class is just

 ```